20Bubba20/Painful-Prep/README.md

 1. Navigate to the directory where `test_marker_detectors.py` is located.
 2. Run: `python test_marker_detectors.py`.

-To use the `mobile app`, follow the below steps.
+To use the `mobile app`, follow the below steps:

 1. Go to [this website](https://chev.me/arucogen/) to generate an ArUco marker, size 100mm, marker ID 0, and in the 4x4 dictionary.
 2. Save the marker and print to scale.